alexbilakh/test-empowerwealth-database-migration/README.md

 # EMPOWERWEALTH TEST - NOSQL TO SQL DATABASE MIGRATION

+## Structure Instruction

+1. Q1-CreateTable-Statement.sql
+   Answer of the first question to write a set of CREATE TABLE statement(s).

+2. Q2-Insert.ts
+   Answer of the second question to write a implementation of insert(object) using TypeScript.

+3. Q2-Update.ts
+   Answer of the second question to write a implementation of update(\_id, path, newValue) using TypeScript.

 ## Overview

 Within a document/object database, modifications are performed on a document by utilizing following operations: